-Standard subwatershed scale metrics compared to NOAA fisheries standards suggest the streams in the study area generally have properly functioning habitat.
-Road density percentage and Percent forested (Big Tree Creek) fall into the Non-Functioning category, while Percent forested (EF 26.30 and King Creek), stream crossing density, and projected effective impervious area fall into the Properly Functioning category.
-Percent total impervious area is in the marginally functioning range.
+Standard subwatershed scale metrics compared to selected NOAA fisheries standards suggest the streams in the study area generally have properly functioning habitat.
+Stream crossing density, percent total impervious area, percent forest, and projected effective impervious area metrics all fall in the Properly Functioning category.
+Road density percentage indicates marginally functioning habitat in Lower Rock Creek and properly functioning habitat in the other subwatersheds.
+The study area is expected to change little in the near term based on the 2008 Clark County Comprehensive Plan.
 Land cover, zoning as commercial forest, and subwatershed metrics suggest that a protection and restoration approach is appropriate.